Fitting a Cable from 1 to 10 GHz (Part 1)

 Now that we know that we are in the right ballpark with our initial parameters and Nelder-Mead is working for us, it is clear that S11 drifts over frequency.
 This can be explained by parasitic capacitance in the cable connectors.
 We should model this!

 To polish this tutorial off, we therefore add two shunt capacitors to both sides of the cable model using the ** operator.
-Note that naming the capacitors is optional, but useful for inspecting/manipulating the combined model’s parameters.

 [20]: